philipptrenz/photo-booth/README.md

 To clone and run this repository you'll need [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/download/) (which comes with [npm](http://npmjs.com)) and [gphoto2](http://gphoto.sourceforge.net/) installed on your computer.

-I ran this app on Ubuntu Linux (64bit), MacOS 10.12 and Raspbian Jessie (Raspberry Pi 3, ARM) and it works fine.
-It will probably not work on Windows, but not sure what Node.js magic is capable of.
+I ran this app on Ubuntu Linux (64bit), MacOS 10.12 and Raspbian JESSIE (Raspberry Pi 3, ARM) and it works fine. **If you want to run photo-booth on Raspbian STRETCH (latest Raspbian version) please note the hints above!** It will probably not work on Windows, but not sure what Node.js magic is capable of.
 Anyway, the documentation here will be focused on Linux based systems.

 **NOTE:** Please use Raspbian Jessie, Raspbian STRETCH causes some problems, probably because of the Pixel desktop.